bsdrks/bsdrks.github.io/marks.md

 ---
 layout: default
 title: "Marks"
-description: "Porcelain and ceramics marks from my own collection"
+description: "A reference guide to European porcelain and ceramics manufacturer marks, including Meissen, Rosenthal, Arabia, Wächtersbach, Hutschenreuther, and more.
+Documented from my personal collection with mark images, production dates, and historical context."
 permalink: /marks/
 ---